alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 <img src="/assets/bio/house_coin.jpg" alt="house_coin" style="width:95%"/>

-The general framework when solving a problem using Machine Learning is pretty consitstant.
-No matter the complexity of the problem, we need to concider a number of core principles, from how we treat Training/ Test data, to the representation of different features.
+The general framework when solving a problem using machine learning is pretty consistent.
+No matter the complexity of the problem, we need to consider a number of core principles, from how we treat training/ test data, to the representation of different features.

-In this post we will run through a Machine Learning Example from start to finish.
+In this post we will run through a machine learning example from start to finish.
 The aim is to show an comprehensive process which can be applied to a number of problems.

 **Problem Introduction**

 We will be tackling the problem of predicting house prices based on their features.
 There are a plethora of factors which determine the price of a house, many of which are more significant than we might expect.
-By using Machine Learning to predict prices, we can allow the most significant factors to be considered rather than relying on what we deem to be relevant.
+By using machine learning to predict prices, we can allow the most significant factors to be considered rather than relying on what we deem to be relevant.

 The data we will be using is the [Ames Housing dataset](http://jse.amstat.org/v19n3/decock.pdf), which contains a wide number of features of the houses, ranging from their location to the height of their basements!

-The full code from this example is available on [GitHub](https://github.com/alicepringle/super-learning/blob/main/HousePrices.ipynb), along with a more [elegant solution](https://github.com/alicepringle/super-learning/blob/main/HousePrices_Pipelines.ipynb) using pipelines.
+The full code from this example is available on [GitHub](https://github.com/alicepringle/super-learning/blob/main/HousePrices.ipynb).

 **Data Acquisition**